UniversalDependencies/docs/_ga-pos/AUX_.md

 redirect_from: "ga/pos/AUX.html"
 ---

-There are no Auxiliary verbs in Irish.
+There are no auxiliary verbs in Irish.